- Private pool

 - Satellite TV

 - Heated pool

-This Carcassonne vacation villa rental in South France is located in the village of Montouliers in the Minervois wine region.
-The surrounding area offers a variety of things to do depending on the type of group you fall into.
+This large villa rental in South France is located in the village of Montouliers in the Minervois wine region.
+The surrounding area offers a variety of things to do depending on your interests.

 For a family with young children the Mediterranean beaches are a must.
 The beaches are kept clean and dogs are not permitted on them.
 Swimming is safe with plenty of lifeguards in season.
 A trip through the etangs (salt lakes) that run from Narbonne down to Peyriac de Mer is worth the visit just to see the pink flamingos.
 A little further south is the African wild life park Sigean.

 An afternoon boat ride on the Canal du Midi is a must.
 The departure takes place in Homps, 5km from Olonzac.
 Returning to your port of call, one could have a late afternoon drink or an al fresco dinner at one of the many restaurants right on the edge of the canal (read Canal du Midi for more details).

 Being a fantastic area for hiking and cycling, hire bikes that can be delivered to your door.
 You will have plenty of choices of routes including the canal towpaths and local roads through the vineyards.

 The village of Minerve (seven kilometres from the houses) was a strategic place for the Cathars and an important stopover for the pilgrims on their way to Santiago de Compostelle in Spain during the medieval times.
 It was also the home of Simon de Montfort.
 The Fontfroide Abbey (see Fontfroid Abbey), along with the abbeys Fontcaude and Lagrasse are all less than half an hour away.
 The ruined but still spectacular fortresses of Peyrepertuse, Montsegur and Queribus are the scenes of the last desperate struggles of the Cathar rebels.